sfigg/commercialization-public/docset/manufacture/mobile/optional-features-for-building-images.md

 </tr>
 <tr class="odd">
 <td><p>DISABLE_FFU_PLAT_ID_CHECK</p></td>
 <td><p>Disables the device platform validation in the Microsoft flashing application.
-For more information about the platform check in flashing, see [Use the flashing tools provided by Microsoft](use-the-flashing-tools-provided-by-microsoft.md).</p>
+For more information about the platform check in flashing, see <a href="use-the-flashing-tools-provided-by-microsoft.md">Use the flashing tools provided by Microsoft</a>.</p>
 <div class="alert">
 <strong>Important</strong>
 <p>The device platform validation for flashing must not be disabled in retail images.</p>